-The module uses a FIPS 140-2 approved deterministic random bit generator (DRBG) based on a block cipher as specified in NIST SP 800-90A (CTR\DRBG using AES-128 in counter mode).
+The module uses a FIPS 140-2 approved deterministic random bit generator (DRBG) based on a block cipher as specified in NIST SP 800-90A.
+It is a CTR\DRBG using AES-128 with derivation function and without prediction resistance.
 Seeding is obtained by read\random (a true random number generator). read\random obtains entropy from interrupts generated by the devices and sensors attached to the system and maintains an entropy pool.
 The TRNG feeds entropy from the pool into the DRBG on demand.
 The TRNG provides 160-bits of entropy.